Bernardo-MG/docs-maven-skin/src/site/markdown/usage.md

 </skin>
 ```

-${symbol_pound}${symbol_pound} Sample site.xml
+## Sample site.xml

+The sking supports several standard descriptors, along a bunch of exclusive options.

-The site requires a correctly configured site.xml file to work.
-For more details check the [custom site descriptors page][custom_site_descriptor], but the following shows an example of how it should look:
+For more details check the [suported site descriptors][site_descriptor] and the [custom site descriptors][custom_site_descriptor].

+The following shows a sample site.xml file useful as a base for most sites:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>